ZIIP HALO review: 6 months of testing by a Registered Nurse

 What I noticed after 6 months

 I want to be transparent about something before I share my results.
-I rarely publish before-and-after photos for skincare products or devices.
+I rarely publish before and after photos for skincare products or devices.
 I know that photographs are too easily influenced by lighting, skin hydration on the day, camera angle, and facial expression.
 A single comparison photo tells you very little about what a product actually does over time.

 What I can tell you is what I have genuinely noticed after six months of consistent use: